 Benefits of Texas Lesson Study

-This service is provided through a grant, making it FREE to participate.
+Texas Lesson Study is grant-funded, making it FREE to participate.

 Using her unique skill set and knowledge as a service center specialist, Jennifer will support the team through the entire process and celebrate their success.
 Most importantly, she will help the campus sustain the lesson study work, independent of an outside facilitator.

 Please contact Jennifer with any questions you may have about Texas Lesson Study email@example.com.

 Texas Lesson Study aligns beautifully to any campus, or district initiative, allowing teachers to do a deep dive into both understanding and practicing campus or district goals.
 Texas Lesson Study also aligns perfectly to the following: